North East: 18 die in rain-related incidents

 Five deaths were reported after landslides in Assam’s Kamrup, nine persons died in Arunachal Pradesh, two in Meghalaya, and one each in Mizoram and Nagaland.

-Eighteen people have died due to rain-related incidents in the last two days in Assam, Arunachal Pradesh, Meghalaya, Mizoram and Nagaland.
+Eighteen persons have died due to rain-related incidents in the last two days in Assam, Arunachal Pradesh, Meghalaya, Mizoram and Nagaland.

 In Assam, five persons died after landslides in the Kamrup Metropolitan district over the last 24 hours, according to the State Disaster Management Authority.
 Incessant rains have also triggered floods in six districts of the state, impacting more than 10,000 residents.

 Nine persons died due to landslides in Arunachal Pradesh between Thursday and Friday.
-This includes seven persons who died when their vehicle was swept into a gorge on the landslide-prone National Highway-13 in East Kameng district on Friday night, reported India Today.
+This includes seven persons who died when their vehicle was swept into a gorge on the landslide-prone National Highway 13 in East Kameng district on Friday night, reported India Today.

 Additionally, two labourers died after a landslide triggered by incessant rainfall near the Pine Groove area along the Ziro-Kamle road in the state’s Lower Subansiri district, reported NewsFy.